 - Changes the term “enablers” to “components.”

-- Clearly relates components to both governance and management
+- Relates components to both governance and management

 Additional guidance for governance components